OneDeadKey/kalamine/README.rst

     # equivalent to `xkbcomp -w10 layout.xkb $DISPLAY`
     xkalamine apply layout.yaml

-This has limitations: it doesn’t work at all on Wayland, the keyboard layout doesn’t show up in the Gnome keyboard manager, and on some distros, media keys might stop working.
+This has limitations: it doesn’t work on Wayland and the keyboard layout doesn’t show up in the Gnome keyboard manager.
+Besides, on some distros, media keys might stop working.

-Installing the keyboard layout directly in `/usr/share/X11/xkb` solves all these issues:
+The proper way to install a keyboard layout on Linux is to modify directly the files in ``/usr/share/X11/xkb``.
+This is where ``xkalamine`` comes in:

 .. code-block:: bash